aholdahl/react-sample-project/README.md

 In Terminal, type the following commands:

-    ctrl+c
     npm run server
     cmd+t
     npm run client

-If you see Hello from server in the console, you are ready to build a simple server-side app.
+If you see Hello from server in the DOM console, you are ready to build a simple server-side app.

 ### COMPONENTIZING THE SERVER SIDE ROUTES

 In Terminal, type the following commands:

+    ctrl+C
     cd server
     mkdir routes
     cd routes